Author name: Brianna Eisman

 Drawing by Kathleen Fiorito

+In this article, we’ll explore the world of the color purple: its rich history, the art of mixing and creating it, and its significance in various industries.
 We’ll also explore a spectrum of 30 distinct shades of purples, violets and lavender color, from periwinkle to plum, and where you can find them in different aspects of our world.

-A Journey Through Art History: Purple’s Royal Past
+A Journey Through Art History: the Royal Past of the color purple

-The regal reputation of purple goes back centuries.
+The regal reputation of the color purple goes back centuries.
 In ancient times, the production of purple dye was a laborious and costly process, making it a symbol of wealth and status.

 Phoenician traders extracted violet dye from the glands of mollusks in the Mediterranean Sea.
 The product was called “Tyrian purple.”